How to prevent falls at home: a 10 step safety checklist

 6. Clear trip hazards -Remove clutter, electrical cords, pet toys

 Clutter for those with dementia is very confusing and hard to process.
 Becoming a minimalist and removing mirrors and busy wallpaper makes life easier.
 Use double-sided tape or non-stick carpet mesh to keep rugs in place.
 Loose rugs and runners are a major cause of falls and should be removed ideally.
-Tidy cables Replace door handles with ones that are easy to use.
+Tidy cables.

 7. Stairs and steps